Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/09/future-of-multi-tenancy.md

 navMenu: false
 bannerImage:
   src: /img/topic/architecture/london-night-water.jpg
-  alt: A view across the Thames in London near Westminster Bridge.
+  alt: Photo by Steve Fenton.
+A view across the Thames in London near Westminster Bridge.
 Lights from the city across the water are reflected in long coloured lines in the dark water.
 authors:
   - steve-fenton
 categories: